floreencia/pylotwhale/README.md

 Toolboxes
 =========

-The code is organised in modules:
+Code is organised into the following modules:

 utils
 -----

-Tools for plotting handling text, paths, collections, general to diverse contexts, not only ML or bioacoustics.
+Plotting handling text, paths, collections, general to diverse contexts, not only ML or bioacoustics.

 #### whaleFileProcessing
 * file name processing, time stamp interpreting